CESNET/eInfra-docs/docs.it4i/barbora/storage.md

 ### SCRATCH and RAMDISK

-Each node is equipped with RAMDISK storage accessible at /tmp, /lscratch and /ramdisk .
+Each node is equipped with RAMDISK storage accessible at /tmp, /lscratch and /ramdisk.
 The RAMDISK capacity is 180GB.
-Data placed on RAMDISK occupy the node RAM memory of 192GB total.
+Data placed on RAMDISK occupies the node RAM memory of 192GB total.
 The RAMDISK directory should only be used to work with  temporary files, where very high throughput or I/O performance is required.
-Old files on RAMDISK directory are automatically purged with jobs end.
+Old files in RAMDISK directory are automatically purged with job's end.

+#### Global RAM Disk

+The Global RAM disk spans the local RAM disks of all the allocated nodes within a single job.
+For more information, see the [Job Features][8] section.

 ## Summary